Architecture

 Historical State

-On Demand State Materialization
+On Demand State Materialisation

-Materializing Logic
+Materialisation Logic

 Consider this example with two entities (e1, e2).
 The lineage of change sets might look like this: